yookue/ant-buddy-pro/docs/form/InputLocale/index.en-US.md

 ### Premise

-Before use this component, you need to install [@ant-design/icons](https://github.com/ant-design/ant-design-icons) package first if you're using the default `addonDom` attribute:
+Before use this component, you need to install [@ant-design/icons](https://github.com/ant-design/ant-design-icons) package first if you're using the default `actionDom` attribute:

 ```bash
 npm install @ant-design/icons --save